 A gorgeous front garden is a sure-fire way to get the right kind of attention for your home.
 Flowers in bright colors that compliment the color of your house are the most affordable way to make a big impact.
 Consider a mix of annuals and low maintenance perennials, and include some evergreen pieces to carry your garden beds through the fall and winter.

 Chipped paint is not just an eyesore, it can raise questions about the level of care your entire home receives and put doubt in the minds of potential home buyers.
 Be sure to touch up any damaged paint.
 Has your paint color gone out of style or faded?
 A fresh, popular color can brighten up the whole look of your home.
 Changing the color of your front door and shutters are the easiest and quickest fixes.
-If you have a Homeowner’s Association, be sure and check to make sure any new colors you choose are allowed.
+If you have a Homeowner’s Association, be sure and check that any new colors you choose are allowed.

 Entry Focal Point

 A clear designated front entry is key to the success of your curb appeal.
 If there is any confusion about which entry is the front, an easy to see and follow path will help visitors find the way.
 Dress up the front porch with potted plants, easy to read house numbers, and other decorations.
 Accessorize the front door with a seasonal wreath and add an elegant porch light.

 Some items are essential to modern homes, without being particularly attractive to look at.
 If a utility meter or AC unit is stealing center stage in your front or side yard, consider ways to screen them from view.
 Plants, trellises, and easy to install decorative panels are all great options with aesthetic appeal.